tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 > I stayed up way too late playing with some of the new features in Stoplight.io.
 If you aren't familiar with what the Stoplight team has been cooking up&mdash;they have been hard at work crafting a pretty slick set of API modeling tools.
 I feel the platform provides me with a new way to look at the API life cycle&mdash;a perspective that spans multiple dimensions, including design, definition, virtualization, documentation, testing, discovery, orchestration, and client. … I am curious to see what API designers, and architects do with Stoplight&mdash;I feel like it has the potential to shift the landscape pretty significantly, something I haven't seen any API service provider do in a while. ([Automagically Defining Your API Infrastructure As You Work Using Stoplight.io](https://apievangelist.com/2016/02/16/automagically-defining-your-api-infrastructure-as-you-work-using-stoplightio))

 I, too, started playing around with Stoplight.
 I was curious to see whether the visual modeling tools for describing an API could take the tedium out of working in YAML on a line-by-line level with the spec.
-While using Stoplight to create an OpenAPI description for a recent web API at my work, and I found Stoplight to be really useful.
+While using Stoplight to create an OpenAPI description for a recent web API at my work, I found Stoplight to be really useful.
 It made it much easier to create the OpenAPI specification document.

-Stoplight's visual modeling tools eliminate the need to be familiar with the format of the specification.
-You don't have to know the data type for each property, whether the property needs to be indented or defined directly and so forth.
+Stoplight's visual modeling tools eliminate the need to be familiar with the format of the OpenAPI specification.
+You don't have to know the data type for each property, whether the property needs to be nested or defined directly and so forth.
 That level of complexity has been abstracted away in a GUI for designing your API.

 {% include course_image.html url="https://next.stoplight.io/" size="large" border="true" filename="stoplightappinterface" ext_print="png" ext_web="png" alt="Stoplight app interface" caption="Stoplight provides visual modeling tools to describe your API.
 The screenshot above shows the UI for documenting parameters.
 Stoplight's UI produces a valid OpenAPI specification document, which is then used to drive other API services and activities on their site." %}